dplusplus1024/bitcorn-hole/INSTRUCTIONS.md

 - The player with the higher score at the end wins, but both players enjoy bitcoin rewards for each point scored.

 ## Disclaimer
-The rules of **Bitcorn Hole** are determined by D++.
-They are subject to change as the software is experimental.
+These rules are subject to change, and this software is experimental.
 While rare, false negatives or false positives may occur during gameplay.

 **Enjoy the game and may the best player win!**